krinkinmu/krinkinmu.github.io/_posts/2021-12-12-pain-of-infinite-loops.md

 ```

 The function contains just one instruction - `b`. `b` is an unconditional jump
-in ARM and in this case it jumps to the instruction itself, so it's an infinite
+in ARM and in this case it jumps to the instruction itself (pay attention to
-loop - pretty much as you expect.
+the instruction address on the left side), so it's an infinite loop - pretty
+much what I wanted.

 > *NOTE:* without explicitly enabled optimizations I would expect that compiler
 > would put a `ret` instruction at the end, but it did realize that there is no
 > escape from the inifinite loop and removed all the dead code after the loop.

 When I saw that my code behaves differently with and without optimizations I
-knew a screwed up somewhere, but where?
+knew I screwed up somewhere, but where?

 In the example I've shown the code pretty much does nothing, so where could the
 problem be?

-# Infinite loops are the problem
+# Infinite loops shall not pass

 The problem is the inifnite loop itself.
 Turnes out many-many years ago in a
 glaxy far-far away, standardization committee decided that loops have to